 Ear

-Most cat owners are fond of touching their cat’s ear.
+Most cat owners are fond of touching their cat’s ears.
 When you tickle your cat’s ear, it’s funny that it will just keep on putting it down.
 As long as your cat doesn’t complain you can keep on tickling it on its ear.
 To add up, when the ear is tickled, the scent hormone is released and this makes them feel more comfortable.

 Chin

 Another soft area to touch is the chin of your cat.
-Have you ever experienced sitting and your cat seeks your attention?
+Have you ever experienced sitting and your cat seeking your attention?
 Then suddenly, there you are giving up and petting your cat.
-This is followed by your cat is leading your hand to its chin.
-You’ll notice your cat is changing position while you play its chin.
+This is followed by your cat leading your hand to its chin.
+You’ll notice your cat is changing position while you play with its chin.
 Literally, your cat is simply enjoying your tickle and again spreading some of its pheromones.

 The back

 Oh!
 This is my favorite part.
 Have you ever noticed that whenever you pet the spine of your cat, it brings its tail up?
-When your cat enjoys this, it always turns around and changes the position.
+When your cat enjoys this, it always turns around and changes its position.

 Belly